-Open Educational Resources (OERs) are FREE resources that can be used by students and teachers.
+Open Education Resources (OERs) are FREE resources that can be used by students and teachers.
 An open textbook is a textbook with an open copyright license that allows the material to be freely accessed, shared and adapted.
 Open textbooks can be adapted, remixed or customised to maximise instructional content to meet your own learning objectives.

 A work is only considered open if you have the following rights when using it:

-the right to make, own and control copies of the content
+RETAIN: the right to make, own and control copies of the content

 New digital resources